yguitton/training-material/topics/community/tutorials/community_content/tutorial.md

 >
 {: .agenda}

-# Maintainer page
+# Maintainer Home

 Maintaining resources is **fundamental** to the quality and usefulness of any software resource.
 We do *not* throw code over the wall!

-To help topic maintainers to quickly recognise what materials need updating and fixing, **Topic Maintainer Pages** were built.
+To help topic maintainers to quickly recognise what materials need updating and fixing, topic **Maintainer Homes** were built.

-> <hands-on-title>Go to your topic maintainer page</hands-on-title>
+> <hands-on-title>Go to your topic Maintainer Home</hands-on-title>
 >
 > 1. Go to any training topic of interest.
 This will have the form
 >    ```